brosshirt/homework-5/README.md

 **Question 22:** Use `hexdump -C` to take a look at hte object code within `main` and paste the output below:

 ```
-Paste hexdump of output of main
+Paste hexdump of main here
 ```

 **Question 23:** Compare the output of `hexdump` for `main`, `main.o`, and `libmylib.a`.
 What do you notice?
 How many bytes are in `main.o`?
 How many are in `libmylib.a`?
 How many are in `main`?
 Based on your comparison, what do you think the extra bytes are doing in `main`?